 Making disciplined grain marketing decisions builds a successful foundation for your farm for years to come.

-Farmers who use ProPricing consistently year after year recognize more value than those who vary the amount of bushels enrolled based upon the previous year’s results.
+Farmers who consistently use ProPricing year after year typically recognize more value than those who vary the amount of bushels enrolled based upon the previous year’s results.
 In other words, looking in the rear view mirror means missing the market opportunities ahead.
 Don’t confuse being disciplined with losing control.
 Within your consistent percentage of production, you have the freedom to choose multiple contract years, delivery months, and pricing structures.
 This means that you are able to diversify your risk year-to-year and still adapt to what works best for your farm.